Most of us have been there before — a little short on funds to pay a critical bill or an emergency repair.

 READ MORE: Easy ways to make $500 fast

-A Payday Alternative Loan is a short-term loan offered by federal credit unions as an affordable alternative to expensive payday loans if you need money to make ends meet on short notice.
+One of the best loan options currently available is a Payday Alternative Loan.
+PALs are short-term loans offered by federal credit unions as an affordable alternative to expensive payday loans when you need cash fast.
+Your credit history doesn’t matter.
 The National Credit Union Administration sets the guidelines with better terms and capped interest rates.

-A cash advance lets you borrow a certain amount of money against your credit card’s line of credit.
-Make sure you don’t exceed your credit limit and be aware that you will have a transaction fee and a higher annual percentage rate (APR).
+If you already have a credit card, a cash advance lets you borrow a certain amount of money against your credit card’s line of credit.
+Ensure you don’t exceed your credit limit and know that you will have a transaction fee and a higher annual percentage rate (APR).

 READ MORE: Here are the 12 best balance transfer credit cards